selectel/terraform-provider-selectel/website/docs/d/dbaas_prometheus_metric_token_v1.html.markdown

   * `updated_at` - Time when the token was updated.

-  * `project_id` - Unique identifier of the associated Cloud Platform project.
-Learn more about [Cloud Platform projects](https://docs.selectel.ru/cloud/managed-databases/about/projects/).
+  * `project_id` - Unique identifier of the associated project.
+Learn more about [Projects](https://docs.selectel.ru/control-panel-actions/projects/about-projects/).

   * `name` - Token name.